Starz: Starz HD

 Starz HD is a high-definition simulcast feed of Starz that broadcasts in the 1080i resolution format.
 In addition to its main channel, Starz also operates high-definition simulcast feeds of its five multiplex channels.
-When it was launched in December 2003, the simulcast covered only the east and west coast feeds of the main Starz channel.
+When it was launched in December 2003, the simulcast covered only the East and West Coast feeds of the main Starz channel.
 An enhanced-definition simulcast feed and a separate HD channel called Sharper Movies HD, that would have broadcast in the 1080i format and be structured similarly to the original format of sister channel Encore's MoviePlex (in which Sharper Movies would broadcast programming from each Starz channel in daily sampler blocks), were also planned.
 Plans for the latter service were dropped because of a lack of interest from providers to charge a premium fee for the network.
 HD feeds of Starz Kids and Family, Starz Comedy and Starz Edge, followed in 2007.

 The remaining Starz multiplex channels, Starz Cinema and Starz In Black, launched their HD simulcast feeds on June 23, 2010, with DirecTV becoming the first provider to offer all six channels (including both coastal feeds of the primary Starz channel) in HD.
-Among others, Starz HD is carried nationally by satellite providers DirecTV and Dish Network and regionally by Verizon FiOS, AT&T U-verse, Comcast Xfinity, Time Warner Cable, Cox Communications, Cablevision and Charter Communications.
+Among others, Starz HD is carried nationally by satellite providers: DirecTV and Dish Network and regionally by digital cable: Verizon FiOS, AT&T U-verse, Comcast Xfinity, Time Warner Cable, Cox Communications, Cablevision and Charter Communications.

 Starz On Demand

 Starz operates a video-on-demand (VOD) television service called Starz On Demand, which is available at no additional charge to new and existing Starz subscribers.
-The service was launched on September 19, 2001, debuting on Adelphia Communications' Cleveland, Ohio system.
+The service was launched on September 19, 2001, debuting on Adelphia Communications' Cleveland, Ohio, system.
 The service offers early premieres of feature films that are scheduled to premiere on Starz, up to one month prior to their pay cable debut on the primary linear channel.
 Starz on Demand's rotating program selection incorporates selected new titles that are added each Friday, and existing program titles held over from the previous one to two weeks.
 The Starz On Demand name was also used for an online broadband streaming movie service operated by Starz and RealNetworks from 2003 to 2004.
 In March 2011, Starz On Demand launched a third VOD service (in addition to its standard-definition and high-definition VOD services), offering movies presented in 3D to customers of Comcast and Verizon FiOS at no additional charge.